This article was last updated by on

 Keep Rubber Plants Away from Children

-As children are vulnerable and prone to many accidents, keeping indoor rubber plants with kids in the house can increase more risk.
+Children are vulnerable and prone to many accidents, so keeping indoor Rubber plants with kids in the house can increase risk.
 Their curious behaviors can lead to harm.

 Kids can be fascinated with the milky white saps oozing out from the plant while playing around or randomly experimenting with things.